keep-calm-and-nice-software/happy-learning/README.md

 # happy-reading

-Hi, I'm the living repository provided as companion material to the technical training series “Keep Calm & Nice Software”, so far facilitated at:
+Hi, I'm the living repository provided as part of the companion material to the technical training series “Keep Calm & Nice Software”, so far facilitated at:

 - [Grupo Isastur](https://www.isastur.com) @ Asturias, Spain (December 2019)
 - Your team, company or local community @ somewhere? (from March / April 2020 onwards)